Skip to Main Content

 While achieving completely integrated solutions for cross-channel inventory sharing is a multiyear journey, it is one that can be approached incrementally.
 We recommend a four-stage road map to begin reaping the benefits.

 Accenture’s seamless journey starts with understanding consumer preferences and ends with helping retailers deliver that seamless experience.
-View the full results of our research study and learn more about building a seamless retail enterprise of the future at www.accenture.com/seamless.
+View the full results of our latest research study and learn more about building a seamless retail enterprise of the future at www.accenture.com/seamless.

 The implications of poor cross-channel inventory management—ranging from reductions in revenue and profits to the loss of customer loyalty that online and mobile commerce have impacted—can be serious.